Genetic history of Egypt: 2022 and 2025 commentary on mummies of the 18th and 20th Dynasties

 In a comment on Hawas et al. (2010& 2012), the anthropologist S.O.Y.
 Keita pointed out, based on inserting the data into the PopAffiliator online calculator, which only calculates affinity to East Asia, Eurasia, and sub-Saharan Africa, but not to North Africa or the Near East, for instance, that Ramesses III and the Amarna ancient royal family (including Tutankhamun) showed "an affinity with sub-Saharan Africans in one affinity analysis, which does not mean that they lacked other affiliations — an important point that typological thinking obscures.
 Also, different data and algorithms might give different results, which would illustrate the complexity of biological heritage and its interpretation."

 Christopher Ehret, David Schoenbrun, Steven A Brandt and Shomarka Keita (2025) made further commentary on the Amarna results in a multidisciplinary review concerning Ehret's Afrasian theory that Afroasiatic languages originated in East Africa (as opposed to North Africa or the Near East), noting the R1b M89 haplogroup subtype identified among the three Amarna pharaohs (Tutankhamun, Amenhotep III and Akhenaten) was not further specified.
 The authors also stated that the R1b haplogroup usually interpreted as indicating a back migration to Africa from or via the Near East could have been attributed to Asian back migration or trans-Saharan connections as the genetic marker is found at relative high frequencies among Chadic populations, although the authors cautioned that the specific R1b-V88 lineage found most commonly in Chadic speaking population was not determined to be present in the Egyptian 18th dynasty pharaohs.
 Referencing a Short Tandem Report (STR) autosomal background analysis on the Amarna royal mummies, performed by Keita in an earlier publication, the authors considered this analysis could suggest closer trans-Saharan connections.
-Ehret et al also disclosed through personal communication with the Gad team that "other eighteenth dynasty lineages in the Amarna period were found to be E1b1a (Gad et al 2020)", making further reference to the 2012 Hawass et al findings and Gad et al's 2020 reconfirmation that Ramses III and Unknown Man E of the later twentieth Ramesside dynasty carried the haplogroup E1b1a(m2).
-The authors further postulated that association of the palaeolithic Asian lineage (R1B) and an affiliation that is tropical African (E1b1a) is an example of admixture found in some Nile Valley populations, and that a mixture of lineages could illustrate Egypt being near a crossroads.
+Ehret et al also disclosed through personal communication with the Gad team that "other eighteenth dynasty lineages in the Amarna period were found to be E1b1a (Gad et al 2020)" The authors further postulated that association of the palaeolithic Asian lineage (R1B) and an affiliation that is tropical African (E1b1a) is an example of admixture found in some Nile Valley populations, and that a mixture of lineages could illustrate Egypt being near a crossroads.